xprova/vetrina/README.md

 objects and sends them through a WebSocket connection to the back-end adapter ([`py2/adapter.py`](py2/adapter.py)).
-The latter maintains the server-side end of the WebSocket connection, relaying received JSON objects to a back-end engine and sends engine replies back to the web application.
+The latter maintains the server-side end of the WebSocket connection, relaying received JSON objects to a back-end engine and sending engine replies back to the web application.
 Communication between the adapter and engine are done purely using input/output streams, making it very simple to develop engines in any language (including Bash, see [this example](py2/engine_hello.sh)).